BSc (Hons) Zoological Management & Conservation - (Level 6 | Top-up)

 Course Description

-This course will further develop your knowledge and experience of zoological conservation and management and its communication to others, learning about the role of zoos in conservation, Species Specialist Groups and campaign management.
+This one year Level 6 course will further develop your knowledge and experience of zoological conservation and management and its communication to others, learning about the role of zoos in conservation, Species Specialist Groups and campaign management.
 Taxa specific modules will provide you with extensive knowledge of managing species for conservation.
 Your programme is currently based in the Conservation Education Centre at Bristol Zoo.

 Collaborative by nature